Want to remove pigment spots?

 Ellipse treatments of pigmented spots make your skin look smoother by removing age spots and other uneven pigmentation.
 Your skin texture is also improved and many women report that it becomes easier to apply makeup.
 Facial treatments are most popular, but other parts of the body can be treated.
-To do this, short, safe bursts of light (called SWT® by Ellipse, but often referred to as a laser) are directed at the skin.
+To do this, short, safe bursts of light (called Ellipse IPL, but often referred to as a laser) are directed at the skin.
 The system filters the light to ensure the wavelengths used are absorbed by haemoglobin in the fine blood vessels and melanin in the age spots.
 When cells containing a lot of melanin or haemoglobin are treated, the target heats up and is destroyed within a few thousandths of one second.

 Can I be treated?

 Treatments are most efficient in patients with light skin who are not suntanned at the time of the treatment.
 If your skin is less tanned, the contrast between the age spots/blood vessels and background colour of the skin is greater, making treatment easier.
 However, Ellipse has pre-programmed settings for different skin types that deliver the correct energy output for your complexion.

 A full-face treatment takes less than 20 minutes.
 You should see an improvement after the first treatment, but up to 3 treatments may be required to achieve the full effect.

 Does the treatment hurt?

 No anaesthetics are required, and many patients describe the treatment as practically pain-free, like a flick from a rubber band followed by a sensation similar to the feeling of gentle warmth after a day on the beach.